 - 103. BEREC considers that the Roaming Regulation does not oblige providers to offer roaming services in their tariff plans.
 However, according to Article 4 (1) Roaming Regulation, roaming providers shall not levy any general charge to enable the terminal equipment or service to be used abroad.
 Providers should therefore not offer roaming options (against a general charge) separately in addition to subscriptions without roaming (see Guideline 9 and 10).
-If the provider decides to offer roaming in a tariff plan, it has to fulfil all the requirements of the Roaming Regulation as set out in chapters B, C and D. - 104.
+If the provider decides to offer roaming in a tariff plan, it has to fulfil all the requirements of the Roaming Regulation. - 104.
 Switching between tariffs with or without roaming services should follow the same procedures as switching between other ordinary tariffs in the Member State.
 Only the customer should initiate the switching and should also give active consent prior to any switch taking place.
 Mechanisms for simple and quick switching between tariffs with or without roaming should not be used to circumvent the Roaming Regulation.

-I. Charges for emergency services
+I. Charges for access to emergency services

 105. Article 109 of Directive (EU) 2018/1972 grants to all end-users the right to access to emergency services, free of charge, through emergency communications to the most appropriate public safety answering point (PSAP).
-In order to ensure that, roaming providers shall not levy on roaming customers any charges related to any type of emergency communications to the most appropriate PSAP initiated by the roaming customer or to the transmission of caller location information.
+In order to ensure that, roaming providers shall not levy on roaming customers any charges related to any type of emergency communications to the most appropriate PSAP initiated by the roaming customer to access emergency services that are mandated and are technically feasible to be used in roaming (included also in the BEREC database) or to the transmission of caller location information.

-106. Emergency communications include calling the single European emergency number '112', as well as alternative means of access to emergency services through emergency communications, in particular for roaming customers with disabilities, which are mandated in each Member State and are appropriate for use by roaming customers.
+106. Emergency communications include calling the single European emergency number '112', as well as alternative means of access to emergency services through emergency communications, in particular for roaming customers with disabilities, which are mandated in each Member State, included in the BEREC database, and are appropriate for use by roaming customers.
+These emergency communications must be accessible, even if subscribers have exhausted their allowance or credit, or have consumed their FUP.